 * Some groups are exempted from the designation of safe country of origin, cases will be dealt with in Track 4 (for example: LGBT persons in Trinidad and Tobago, Tunisia, Senegal, Jamaica, Brazil, Armenia and Morocco).

-Following the coup that took place in Tunisia in the summer of 2021, numerous Regional Courts requested the State Secretary to reassess the designation of Tunisia as a safe country of origin.
-On 20 December 2021, the State Secretary announced that Tunisia would remain a safe country of origin because the short thematic official message of 14 December 2021 shows that the political events in Tunisia have not led to (major) changes in the security and human rights situation.
+Following the coup that took place in Tunisia in the summer of 2021, numerous Regional Courts requested the Secretary of State to reassess the designation of Tunisia as a safe country of origin.
+On 20 December 2021, the Secretary of State announced that Tunisia would remain a safe country of origin because the short thematic official message of 14 December 2021 shows that the political events in Tunisia have not led to (major) changes in the security and human rights situation.

 Application of the concept of safe country of origin